angelh84/to-do-app/README.md

 4. Any checked items can be deleted via the 'Delete Selected' button that appears when at least one item is checked.

+5. All items can be selected or deselected by clicking on the checkbox next to the app headline.

-5. Lists can be sorted by selecting a priority under the 'Sort' drop down to the right of the app headline.
+6. Lists can be sorted by selecting a priority under the 'Sort' drop down to the right of the app headline.

-6. Data is saved to local storage any time the main data object is modified.
+7. Data is saved to local storage any time the main data object is modified.

 ## Overview